qdev89/Pixel-Empires/project-plan.md

 - Improved UI with visual feedback
 - Animation system architecture

-### Milestone 6: Advanced Features (In Progress)
+### Milestone 6: Advanced Features (Completed)
 - Unit animations
 - Enhanced map visuals
 - Special events
-- Achievements
+- Weather and season effects

-### Milestone 7: Server Integration (Planned)
+### Milestone 7: Diplomacy and Communication (Completed)
+- Diplomacy interface
+- Alliance system
+- Diplomatic actions
+- Chat system with multiple channels
-- Backend setup
+- Notification system

+### Milestone 8: Enhanced Map Features (In Progress)
+- More terrain types
+- Fog of war system
+- Special locations and points of interest
-- Database integration
+- Detailed minimap

+### Milestone 9: Hero System (Planned)
+- Hero units with special abilities
+- Hero progression and skill trees
+- Hero equipment and inventory
-- User accounts
+- Hero-specific quests

-### Milestone 8: Multiplayer (Planned)
+### Milestone 10: Advanced Combat (Planned)
+- More unit types and formations
+- Detailed battle visualization
-- PvP combat
+- Terrain and weather combat bonuses
-- Alliances
-- Social features
+- Siege weapons and defensive structures

+### Milestone 11: Economy Expansion (Planned)
+- Advanced trade routes and markets
+- Resource refinement and processing
+- Luxury goods and special resources
+- Economic policies and taxation

 ## Current Status

-The project is currently in Phase 6, with the research system, enhanced combat system, and animation system completed.
-We have successfully implemented visual enhancements including building construction animations, resource production animations, and resource gain animations.
-The next steps involve implementing more advanced game features such as unit animations, enhanced map visuals, and special events.
+The project is currently in Phase 8 (Enhanced Map Features), with the research system, enhanced combat system, animation system, diplomacy interface, and chat system completed.
+We have successfully implemented a comprehensive diplomacy system that allows players to establish relations with other factions, form alliances, and declare war.
+We've also added a multi-channel chat system with global, faction, and private messaging capabilities.

+The current focus is on enhancing the map system with more terrain types, a fog of war system for unexplored areas, special locations and points of interest, and a more detailed minimap.
+These enhancements will make the game world more immersive and strategic for players.

 ## Future Considerations